rancher/docs/content/rancher/v2.x/en/tools/pipelines/configurations/_index.md

 _Available as of v2.2.0_

-The **Publish Catalog Template** step publishes a version of catalog app template(helm chart) to a [git hosted chart repository]({{< baseurl >}}/rancher/v2.x/en/catalog/custom/).
+The **Publish Catalog Template** step publishes a version of a catalog app template (i.e. Helm chart) to a [git hosted chart repository]({{< baseurl >}}/rancher/v2.x/en/catalog/custom/).
 It generates a git commit and pushes it to your chart repository.
 This process requires a chart folder in your source code's repository and a pre-configured secret in the dedicated pipeline namespace to complete successfully.
 [Pipeline variable substitution]({{< baseurl >}}/rancher/v2.x/en/tools/pipelines/reference/) is supported for any file in the chart folder.

 {{% tabs %}}